courselabs/devsecops/labs/container-security/README.md

 </details>

-This app continues to run as expected, but for some applications removing permissions means they won't start - listening on port 80 might fail with the restricted capabilities ([fix-4.yaml]() would get around that for this app).
+This app continues to run as expected, but for some applications removing permissions means they won't start - listening on port 80 might fail with the restricted capabilities.

+[fix-4.yaml](./specs/pi/fixes/fix-4.yaml) configures the app to listen on port 5001 inside the container, so that removes the need for privileged access to port 80 - the application needs to support this.

 ___
 ## Lab

 This is not the end of security - it's only the beginning.
 Securing containers is a multi-layered approach which starts with your securing your images, but the hardened Pi app is a good step up from the default Pod security.

 Not every app will work with those controls applied though.
-Here's a [Deployment for the whoami app](labs\container-security\specs\whoami\deployment.yaml) with all the security controls commented out.
+Here's a [Deployment for the whoami app](./specs/whoami/deployment.yaml) with all the security controls commented out.

 Your job is to work out which set of controls can be applied without breaking the app.
 Start by deploying it as-is:

 ```
-k apply -f labs\container-security\specs\whoami
+k apply -f labs/container-security/specs/whoami
 ```

 Verify you can use the app at http://localhost:30022/.
 Then add in the security controls until you have as many enabled as you can, with the app still working.